Web Ref: 3285

 Visit the nearby town of Kas

 Less than an hour's drive away, enjoy the laid back charm of Kas as an alternative to the busier atmosphere of Kalkan.
 This small fishing village at the foot of the Taurus mountains retains an unhurried ambience.

-Trekking in the mountains behind Kas is where you will find some of the most beautiful scenery in the Taurus range.
+Trekking in the Taurus mountain range you will find some of the most beautiful scenery.
 Below the tree line and winter snow are the yayla (highland plateaus).
 Trek through canyons, gorges and passes - many of these gorges were important trade routes, some still in use, some completely forgotten, though all at one time jealously guarded.

 A 'must see' is the ancient site of Xanthos